Brendan Rodgers Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.66).
+- The Diamondbacks' 4.67 team ERA ranks 25th across all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs given up (145 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs surrendered (147 total, 1.2 per game).

-- Kelly will try to grab his 10th victory when he gets the start for the Diamondbacks, his 21st of the season.
-He is 9-5 with a 3.20 ERA and 120 strikeouts in 118 2/3 innings pitched.

-- His last appearance was on Thursday against the Los Angeles Dodgers, when the right-hander tossed six scoreless innings while allowing six hits.
+- Mantiply will make his first start of the season for the Diamondbacks.

+- The 32-year-old left-hander has 18 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.